iron-meteor/iron-router/Guide.md

 the result of some other action before rendering the main template.
 For example, you might want to show a loading template while waiting for subscription data.

 To do this you can use something called a `Waitlist`.
-The waitlist is ready when all items in the list are ready.
-We can add items to the waitlist in any of our route functions like this:
+The wait list is ready when all items in the list are ready.
+We can add items to the wait list in any of our route functions like this:

 ```javascript